lluisrojass/discord-forecast-bot/README.md

 **Optional flags**:

-*-metric*: To receive weather information in metric units instead of imperial units (default).
+*-metric* - Receive weather information in metric units instead of imperial units (default).

-*-pm*: for receiving weather in personal messages instead of public server chat.
+*-pm* - Receive weather in personal messages instead of public server chat.

-*-save*: To save or update location on server specific db.
+*-save* - Save or update location on server specific db.
 After preference is saved weather information can be expedited with a >>me command.
 Desired unit preference also saved if present.

 `>>me` Invoke to receive personalized weather based on saved location (server specific).

-`>>help` Invoke to receive help message with all commands and flags to personal messages.
+`>>help` Invoke to receive help message with all commands and optional flags.
+Sent to personal messages.